Active 3D Shape Reconstruction from Vision and Touch: Discussion

 \textbf{Societal Impact.} Our work contributes towards improved understanding of the three dimensional world in which we all live.
 In particular, we provide new framework to study touch perception in a simulated environments.
 Thus, we advance the understanding of the importance of haptic information in the task of active 3D understanding, especially when used in tandem with visual signals.
 We envision our contributions to be relevant for real world robot-object manipulation.
 However, the improved active 3D object understanding could have positive impact in fields beyond robotics, such as automation and virtual reality.
 Failures of these models could arise if not enough testing is performed prior to the deployment of the automation tools.
 To mitigate these risks, we encourage further investigation focusing on active 3D reconstruction system generalization limits both in the simulated and real-world scenarios.\looseness-1

 \textbf{Conclusions.} In this paper, we explored the problem of data-driven active touch for 3D object reconstruction from vision and touch.
 We introduced a tactile-grasping simulator which allows for the efficient production of vision and touch signals from selected grasp parameters, and built a new 3D reconstruction method from vision and touch which achieves impressive performance both with and without haptic inputs.
 Over these elements and a large dataset of simulated objects, we built an active touch exploration environment which allows for the training and testing of active touch policies for 3D shape reconstruction.
 Finally, we produced an array of data-driven active touch policies which we compared to a set of baselines.
 The benefit of leveraging data for active touch is then highlighted by the superior reconstruction results of learned policies both in the presence of poor and rich shape information.
+In the presence of only touch information, the most successful exploration strategies learn a deterministic trajectory over the training data to employ indiscriminately over test objects even in the presence of shape information, indicating that either not enough information is present or that this information cannot be learned over with the current models.
+In the vision and touch settings the most fruitful strategies learn to select grasps based on the current belief of the objects’ shape, and experiments also indicate that learned models tend to favour grasps which occur on occluded areas of the objects’ surface.

 {\centerline{ \textbf{Appendix}}}

 In this appendix, we supply additional information, experiments, and results.
 This includes a more in depth review of the simulator (Section A), the full definition of the Chamfer Distance (Section B), the \textbf{network architecture and training details} (Section C) for all experiments, additional results and experiments (Section D), \textbf{licenses} (Section E) for assets and frameworks used, and descriptions of \textbf{compute} (Section F) used for all tasks.
 Sections containing elements from the checklist are boldfaced.